antoine3000/dok-antoine/content/2020-03-04-electronics-design/2020-03-05-pomodoro-timer/_index.md

 ![pomo-board](pomo-board.jpeg)

 Soldering was fun to do, I really like doing it, even if I started with a big mistake: I was a little in a hurry, the lab was closing and I wanted my job to be done, my focus wasn't really there and I soldered the ATtiny1614 in the wrong direction.
 I know this little dot on the chip, which gives you the direction of the chip but I wasn't paying attention to it.
 What should have taken a few minutes took me over an hour: desolder a 14-legs chip isn't that easy!

+I managed to unsolder the ATTiny chip with a heatgun: hold the chip in tweezers and heat the solder around the chip with a heatgun, and finally let the gravity do its job.
+The chip will stay in the tweezers while the board drops onto the worktable.

+The heatgun can reach a high temperature and therefore burn the board, so care must be take not to heat the board for too long.
+Burning your precious is the last thing you want to do right now.

 ![pomo](pomo.jpeg)